Second presidency of Donald Trump: One Big Beautiful Bill Act

-Government shutdown in October-November 2025
+Government shutdown in October–November 2025

 Because the Senate could not muster 60 votes per filibuster rules, funding for non-essential services ended October 1, 2025.
-Throughout October and into November, Senate had 14 votes all of which failed to reach the 60-vote threshold.
+Throughout October and into November, Senate had 14 votes, all of which failed to reach the 60-vote threshold.
 The shutdown ended on November 12.

-In early October, Senate majority leader John Thune said, "We have a majority of senators — 55 senators have already voted for this clean, short-term, nonpartisan CR," with CR meaning Continuing Resolution.
-Minority Leader Chuck Schumer spoke from the floor of the Senate and said 70% of Americans supported keeping the same money for the ACA, or Affordable Care Act, informally "Obamacare".
-In addition, Schumer claimed that a survey by KFF showed that 57% of MAGA supporters also favored keeping the same money for ACA.
+In early October, Senate majority leader John Thune said, "We have a majority of senators — 55 senators have already voted for this clean, short-term, nonpartisan CR," referring to a continuing resolution.
+Minority Leader Chuck Schumer spoke from the floor of the Senate and said 70% of Americans supported keeping the same money for the Affordable Care Act, informally "Obamacare".
+In addition, Schumer claimed that a survey by KFF showed that 57% of MAGA supporters also favored keeping the same money for Obamacare.

-The governments of 25 states are suing the Trump administration regarding SNAP benefits (“food stamps”) which are expected to run out on the first day of November.
+The governments of 25 states sued the Trump administration regarding SNAP benefits ("food stamps") which were expected to run out on the first day of November.
 1 out of 8 Americans rely on these benefits.
-SNAP stands for "Supplemental Nutrition Assistance Program."
-The administration says that they are prohibited by law from using the “contingency fund” for normal, operational expenses because this money is purposed for extraordinary events such as Hurricane Melissa.
-The states suing say this both goes against the wording of the law and is a “dramatic change,” pointing out that the contingency fund was used for SNAP benefits during the 2019 shutdown.
+SNAP stands for "Supplemental Nutrition Assistance Program".
+The administration says that they are prohibited by law from using the "contingency fund" for normal, operational expenses because this money is purposed for extraordinary events such as Hurricane Melissa.
+The states suing say this both goes against the wording of the law and is a "dramatic change", pointing out that the contingency fund was used for SNAP benefits during the 2019 shutdown.

 On October 31, a federal judge in Rhode Island cited the Administrative Procedure Act and temporarily ordered the Trump administration to continue SNAP funding.
-A second federal judge in Boston said the Trump administration’s plan to stop SNAP funding during the shutdown was against the law, but did not order payments to resume.
+A second federal judge in Boston said the Trump administration's plan to stop SNAP funding during the shutdown was against the law, but did not order payments to resume.